Readit News logoReadit News

 Since Chrome at its core is the open source chromium browser engine the ability for your competition to leverage what you do is already there.
 The dynamic here is fundamentally different than many other monopolies of the past due to this fact.
 It must be asked are people gravitating toward Chrome because they feel there is no other viable option to offer a similar experience or is it because they choose that because it feels to them to be the best choice to make in a free market.

-arebop · 9 months ago
+arebop · a year ago

 The DOJ has renounced the consumer welfare standard [https://prospect.org/justice/2024-08-09-will-googles-monopol...].